luomus/laji-api/breaking-changes.md

 * query param `q` renamed as `query`
 * query param `limit` renamed as `pageSize` (supports pagination now)
 * query param `includePayload` is removed, fields can be filtered with `selectedFields` instead
+* query param `includeSelf` is removed, self is always included

 ### `/autocomplete/taxon`